Educational Podcast From ARUP Laboratories

 Familial Risk (Hereditary) Genetic Testing

-BRCA1 and BRCA2 are the best characterized and most prevalent breast cancer susceptibility genes, but CDH1, PALB2, PTEN, and TP53 pathogenic variants are also associated with a high risk of breast cancer and should be assessed alongside BRCA1 and BRCA2.
-Pathogenic variants in additional genes (eg, ATM, BARD1, CHEK2, NF1, RAD51C, RAD51D, and STK11) have also been associated with an increased risk of breast cancer.
+BRCA1 and BRCA2 are the best characterized breast cancer susceptibility genes, and pathogenic variants in these genes are most common in hereditary breast cancer; however, additional genes have been implicated (such as CDH1, PALB2, PTEN, STK11, and TP53).
+Assessing for pathogenic variants in these additional genes may be important alongside BRCA1 and BRCA2 in individuals at increased risk.
+Though less common, pathogenic variants in additional genes (eg, ATM, BARD1, CHEK2, NF1, NBN, RAD51C, and RAD51D) have also been associated with an increased risk of breast cancer.

 Major organizations agree that any individual considered to be at risk for hereditary cancer should be offered genetic counseling.
-The U.S. Preventive Services Task Force (USPSTF) recommends that primary care clinicians assess individuals who have a personal or family history of breast, ovarian, tubal, or peritoneal cancer or who have an ancestry associated with pathogenic variants in the breast cancer susceptibility 1 and 2 (BRCA1/2) genes with an appropriate brief familial risk assessment tool.
-Individuals who screen positive should be offered genetic counseling, and if appropriate, BRCA1 and BRCA2 testing.
-Routine testing is not recommended in individuals whose personal or family history or ancestry is not associated with an increased risk.
+The U.S. Preventive Services Task Force (USPSTF) recommends that primary care clinicians assess individuals who have a personal or family history of breast, ovarian, tubal, or peritoneal cancer, or who have an ancestry associated with harmful variants in the breast cancer susceptibility genes BRCA1 and/or BRCA2, with an appropriate brief familial risk assessment tool.
+Individuals who screen positive should be offered genetic counseling, and if appropriate, genetic testing for BRCA1/2.
+The USPSTF recommends against routine risk assessment, genetic counseling, or genetic testing for individuals whose personal or family history or ancestry is not associated with an increased risk for a deleterious BRCA1/2 gene variant(s).

-Testing may be considered in individuals with breast cancer that is first diagnosed before age 60 who do not meet any additional criteria; unaffected individuals with Ashkenazi Jewish ancestry; and affected or unaffected individuals who otherwise do not meet any of the previously mentioned criteria but have a 2.5-5% probability of having a BRCA1/2 pathogenic variant based on previous probability models (eg, Tyrer-Cuzick, BRCAPRO, Penn II).
+Genetic testing may be considered in individuals with breast cancer who are first diagnosed before age 65 and do not meet any additional criteria.
+Genetic testing may also be considered in affected or unaffected individuals who otherwise do not meet any of the previously mentioned criteria but have a 2.5-5% probability of having a BRCA1/2 pathogenic/likely pathogenic variant based on previous probability models (eg, Tyrer-Cuzick, BRCAPRO, BOADICEA).
+(Different cutoffs may be appropriate for other risk models and if other genes are considered.)

 Other Testing